noahitall/HeadlessDom/README.md

 # Headless DOM Content Extractor

-A containerized web scraping API that extracts content from websites based on CSS selectors.
+A web scraping API that extracts content from websites based on CSS selectors.
+Available as both a Docker container and a native macOS service.

 ## Overview

-This Docker container runs a web server that accepts HTTP POST requests with a URL and CSS selector, visits the webpage using Playwright (a headless browser automation tool), and returns the content matching the selector.
+This tool runs a web server that accepts HTTP POST requests with a URL and CSS selector, visits the webpage using Playwright (a headless browser automation tool), and returns the content matching the selector.

-## Usage
+## Installation Options

+You can run HeadlessDom in two ways:

+1. **Docker Container** - Run as an isolated container (cross-platform)
+2. **Native macOS Service** - Install directly on macOS to run as a system service

+### Option 1: Docker Installation

-### Build the Docker Image
+Build the Docker image:

 ```bash
 docker build -t headless-dom .